-An exhausting day awaits us the next morning, we want to walk over the lake Nesjøem to the DNT hut Storerikvollen.
-The lake is nearly 20 km long and well after dark we reached the hut.
-Just before the hut we have missed the way and a belt of birch blocked us almost the direct way to the winter hut, we always stick to the branches of the trees with the sled.
-Much later than expected, we finally sit in the cabin and just want to go to bed, close to the goal can sometimes be so incredibly far.
+In the afternoon we cross the great lake Aursund and we’re allowed to stay at some incredibly nice Norwegians' house - we just knocked on the door.
+After a long day we arrive at Vaektarstua, staying in the hotel where Thor Hayerdahl wrote about his Kon-Tiki expedition.
+An exhausting day awaits us the next morning.
+We want to walk over Lake Nesjøem to the DNT hut Storerikvollen.
+The lake is nearly 20km long and it's well after dark before we reach the hut.
+Just before the hut we lost our way and a stand of birch blocked our way, tangling our sleds in the branches.
+Much later than expected, we finally arrive and want to go straight to bed; the goal can sometimes be so incredibly far.

-The weather is not getting better, quite the contrary.
-Now the way to Abisko is probably cut by the expected snowfall, the road and railroad line from Narvik to Abisko probably closed.
-Frustration is spreading, as we decide to have a night on the decision.
-The next morning we discuss all possibilities, but always we come to the same conclusion: To go further, we would need at least a week, rather two, to wait for better weather, everything else would be only a false and dangerous activism.
-We do not want to endanger us and we don’t want to sit around for a week or two.
-Our dream, to go Norge på langs in 90 days in winter is no longer possible.
-A bitter realization, all well prepared plans are done, Mother Nature has rained on our parade.
-We were running well, have made a good mileage and now the storm "Ole" slows us down.
+The weather is not getting any better, quite the contrary.
+Now the road to Abisko is probably cut-off by the snowfall, and the road and railroad from Narvik to Abisko are probably closed.
+Frustration spreads, so we decide to sleep on it for a night.
+The next morning we discuss all possibilities, but we come to the same conclusion: to go further, we would need at least a week, maybe two, to wait for better weather.
+Anything else would be dangerous and foolish.
+We don't want to endanger ourselves, and we don’t want to sit around for a week or two.
+Our dream, to go "Norge på langs" in 90 days in winter, is no longer possible.
+It's a bitter realization, our well prepared plans are over, Mother Nature has rained on our parade.
+We were going well, made good miles and now the storm "Ole" has slowed us down.
 What can you do?
 Nothing!

-Without much further ado, we take a decision: We go back to the south and stop our Norge på langs plans.
-We cannot make it anymore in the available 90 days, nature has revealed us the limits and forces us to pause and reflect.
-If Mother Nature is against us, you cannot go on.
-We have learned the hard way how small you are out there in the fjell.
-A strong storm or a wrong decision and you are in great danger.
-We do not want to get in danger, we want to return home safely.
-And so the decision is rock solid, even if it is incredibly difficult to give up your own big dream.
+Without much further ado, we make a decision: we return south and stop our "Norge på langs" plans.
+We can't make it anymore in the available 90 days, nature has limited our progress and forced us to pause and reflect.
+If Mother Nature is against you, you can't go on.
+We've learned the hard way how small you are out there in the mountains.
+A strong storm or a wrong decision and you're in great danger.
+We don't want to get into trouble, we want to return home safely.
+And so the decision is rock solid, even if it's incredibly difficult to give up the dream.